AppliedAcousticsChalmers/nidaqmxAio/README.md

 Run `python run_meas.py <simulation time> <sample rate>` `<new meassurement>` with additional arguments for channel input/outputs.
 If `--newMeasurement` is set to `1` a new measurement is going to take place (default `0`).

-The script is built without external triggering/clocking devices in mind.
+The script is built without external triggering/clocking devices in mind and therefore only specific sample rates can be used(refer to the NI cDAQ modules manuals for more information).
 Due to system delays that cannot be deterministically calculated, the test signals are zero padded to avoid truncated ends.
 Type `python run_meas.py --help` for information on the additional arguments.
 Measurements are saved in the directory `acquired_data\measurements_<YYMMDD>\` in the format `meas_<YYMMDD>.py` by specifying the desired filename, using `-sv filename`.
 During measurements, a live post-processing preview is displayed, presenting the spectra of reference and measured channel, transfer function (using the H1 estimator), impulse response and coherence.
 In case the H1 estimator calculation is not possible, the corresponding time signals are displayed.
 The reference channel can be selected from a list after running the script (leave blank to select the first channel on the list).
 The option for no reference channel is also available.

 #### Input arguments

 If you need to run the script with other than the default values, specify the corresponding arguments explicitly.

-`-sig <string>` or `--signalType <string>`:
+`-sig <string> <float> <float>` or `--signalType <string> <float> <float>`:
 The type of the output signal to be generated.
 Currently, `[noise_white]`, `[noise_pink]`, `[sweep_linear, f0, f1]`, `[sweep_logarithmic, f0, f1]` and `[tone, f0]`  are supported (default: `pink_noise`).
 The values `f0`, `f1` correspond to the starting and stopping frequecy of the sweep repsectivelly.
 In the case of the tone signal `f0` corresponds to the frequency of the signal.

 `-pad <int>` or `--pad_samples <int>`: